Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Results

-\paragraph{Approach ablations.} \cref{fig:ablations_main} shows the contributions of individual approaches towards \rexvlml's final performance.
-We see that combining both approaches results in overall better fine-grained performance, whilst \vsg decreases VALSE, VSR Dev and coarse-grained performance when applied individually.
-This is likely because scene graphs are treated equally to image captions, although being structurally different.
-Albeit to different extents, we find similar patterns when ablating our other models (see \cref{fig:ablations_coco} in \cref{sec:analyses}).
+\paragraph{Approach ablations.} \cref{fig:ablations_main} shows the individual contributions of our proposed approaches towards the final models' performance.
+Looking at our \rexvlm models, we see that combining both \vsg and \relclf typically leads to the best performance.
+On VALSE, we find that using either approach independently decreases accuracy, while using them together increases it.
+It is clear that \vsg is instrumental to perform well on image--paragraph retrieval for both models.
+However, \vsg hurts performance on coarse-grained retrieval tasks.
+This is likely because scene graphs are treated equally to image captions here, although being distributionally different.
+Finally, we see similar patterns for \albef models, although they often gain more from \vsg than from \relclf.